 Project dates: September 2012 – September 2016

 SIAPS has received funding from the US President’s Malaria Initiative (PMI) to work in eight countries—Angola, Burundi, Democratic Republic of the Congo (DRC), Ethiopia, Kenya, Guinea, Mali, and South Sudan—to strengthen pharmaceutical systems for improved malaria control.
 This report synthesizes the pharmaceutical systems strengthening efforts of SIAPS and documents how the approach was used to support … Read more

 The DNME of the MINSA recognizes the importance of regulating pharmaceutical products and wants to introduce a new policy to mandate product registration to better control the safety, quality, and efficacy of pharmaceutical products.
 The National Department of Medicine and Health Products of the DNME is the responsible unit for managing pharmaceutical product registration.
 However, … Read more

 This technical highlight describes promising practices in assessing, designing, and implementing a LMIS based on SIAPS Program’s experience.
 The promising practices are supported by case examples of LMIS implementation from Bangladesh, Swaziland, and West Africa.

 Working closely with the President’s Malaria Initiative (PMI) in both Washington and PMI- focus countries, the US Agency for International Development (USAID)-funded Systems for Improved Access to Pharmaceuticals and Services (SIAPS) Program aims to ensure the availability of quality pharmaceutical products and effective pharmaceutical services in support of PMI objectives.
 To this end, and based … Read more

-This report describes the major activities that SIAPS conducted at the global level and in each of the countries and region mentioned above between January and March 2016.
+This report briefly describes the major activities that SIAPS conducted at the global level and in Angola, Burundi, the Democratic Republic of the Congo (DRC), Ethiopia, Guinea, Mali, and South Sudan between January and March 2014.